zandi/ebpf-stack-pivot-detection/whitepaper.md

 demonstrates a novel technique for detecting and preventing exploits involving a stack pivot on Linux, not requiring any recompilation or static binary re-writing/patching of programs.
-Measured overhead of an un-optimized proof-of-concet ranges from negligible to 10% depending on workload, and false positives are currently rare.
+Measured overhead of an un-optimized proof-of-concept ranges from negligible to 15% depending on workload, and false positives are currently rare.
+This demonstrates that eBPF can be used in certain circumstances for exploitation countermeasures rather than only reporting exploitation attempts.

 In cases where a memory corruption used to overwrite the saved RIP value on the stack (overflow, write-what-where, etc) is unable to accomodate a full ROP